Where is Gary? He is currently in Amsterdam, Netherlands June 24, 2009

 The Golden Pavilion (Kinkakuji) is one of the most beautiful buildings in Japan.
 Built on the grounds of the Shogun Ashikaga Yoshimitsu in 1397, the pavilion was created to hold relics of the Buddha.
 The top two floors of the building is coated in gold leaf, which is where it gets its distinctive name.

-The pavilion was burned down in 1950 by a deranged monk, and rebuilt in 1955.
-The pavilion and the surround pond and garden are one of the most photographed scenes in Japan.
+The pavilion was burned down in 1950 by a deranged monk and rebuilt in 1955.
+The pavilion and the surrounding pond and garden are one of the most photographed scenes in Japan.

 Shinkansen in Kagoshima